 - 1 bag frozen Normandy blend vegetables, if pieces are too large, dice or chop in a food processor, chop finely enough and you can sneak the veggies past the pickiest of eaters

 - 6-8 small to medium potatoes, sliced

-In large pot, place whole head of cabbage and cover with water and boil till just tender, we don’t want to boil it completely, we just want it cooked till the leave are flexible enough to come off the head without breaking.
+In a large pot, place whole head of cabbage and cover with water and boil till just tender, we don’t want to boil it completely, we just want it cooked till the leave are flexible enough to come off the head without breaking.
 (I cut the core out before I boiled to allow the water to penetrate the core, and it opened it up to be able to test how easily the leaves came off)

-While boiling cabbage, in a large bowl place ground meat, bread crumbs, eggs, veggies and all spices and knead together to mix well. (this is also a good reason to chop the veggies so they knead well)
+While boiling cabbage, in a large bowl place ground meat, bread crumbs, eggs, veggies, and all spices and knead together to mix well. (this is also a good reason to chop the veggies so they knead well)

 Slice potatoes and layer a 9 x 13 casserole, place into the oven at 350 degrees while rolling cabbage.

-Pull a cabbage leaf off and lay flat, place meat mixture about a 1/4 c. in center and fold leaf over meat. if smaller leaves you can use two leaves, place a second leaf over the top and turn and fold over. set aside.
+Pull a cabbage leaf off and lay flat, place meat mixture about a 1/4 c. in the center and fold the leaf over meat. if smaller leaves you can use two leaves, place a second leaf over the top and turn and fold over. set aside.

-Once you have enough filled to fill pan, pull potatoes out and put spoonfuls of butter over potatoes, about 6 heaps. then place rolls in pan completely covering potatoes, mashing butter down if needed to be under the rolls. loosely cover the dish with foil, leaving a vent on one end, to allow air to escape and heat to get in, but we don’t want the rolls to dry out.
+Once you have enough leaves filled to fill the pan, pull potatoes out and put spoonfuls of butter over potatoes, about 6 heaps. then place rolls in pan completely covering potatoes, mashing butter down if needed to be under the rolls. loosely cover the dish with foil, leaving a vent on one end, to allow air to escape and heat to get in, but we don’t want the rolls to dry out.
 Bake for one hour.

 let sit 5 minutes and serve.